-There’s also a very useful Facebook group for connecting private landlords with tenants without getting letting agency involved (a cheaper and a hassle free option).
-Of course, you can also use real estate agency services, like Pindi, Rime, Uusmaa, and Domus.
+There’s also a very useful Facebook group for connecting private landlords with tenants without getting any agency involved (a cheaper and hassle-free option).
+Of course, you can also use real estate agency services, like Pindi, RE Kinnisvara, Uusmaa, and Domus.

 When visiting a property, don’t be afraid to ask your future neighbors some questions about the living conditions.

 Definitely ask whether the building has an active and engaged apartment cooperative (“korteriühistu” in Estonian).

 Oh, and inquire into the scale of heating expenses in winter!
 Just ask to see the utility bills from last winter.
 And try not to look shocked.